Message from the President

 What are the rights of Tobacco users?

 There is no legal right to smoke or use tobacco under either state or federal law.
 The University of Mount Olive has the right and responsibility to enact policies to reduce injuries and illness by eliminating hazards and unsafe acts and conditions from its premises.
-Prohibiting tobacco use on college properties provides access to clean smoke-free air while allowing adults who smoke to continue to do so off-property.
+Prohibiting tobacco use on university properties provides access to clean smoke-free air while allowing adults who smoke to continue to do so off-property.
 It reduces the waste associated with smoking and use of smokeless tobacco.
 This policy supports the rights and privileges of both tobacco-users and non-users alike.

 Getting Motivated to Quit